Common name: Rubber fig or Rubber tree

 If you found brown spots on the fig tree leaves due to cold temperatures.
 If notice brown spots beginning to develop, immediately move your plant to a warmer part of the house with a bit more light.
 Direct light hitting the pot of the plant and not the leaves would be ideal.

-Note: The latex of the fig tree can be poisonous to human and pets.
+Note: The latex of the fig tree can be poisonous to humans and pets.
 It can also cause vomits or diarrhea if taken internally.
 The fruit is the only part that is used internally.